hlubenow/DungeonDraw/README.md

 ```
 In the program, available keys are: `w` Draw wall, `d` Draw door, `r` Remove drawings.
 The color of the cursor shows, in which mode you're in.

-There's also a feature called `FTP Upload`.
+There's also a feature called "FTP Upload".
 If you have upload access to a FTP server somewhere on the internet, you can edit the beginning of the script and enter the access data for the server there.
 You'd also have to set the variable `VERSION` in the script to `private`.
 Then, when you select "FTP Upload" in the menu at runtime, the current dungeon image is saved to a file called
 ```
 ./saves/dungeon.png
 ```